cheeeeeeeeeen/RoR2-ClassicItems/README.md

 ## Current Additions
 ### Artifact
-- Distortion
+- **Distortion** : Lock a random skill per interval.
+Both active and passive skills can be locked.
-- Origin
+- **Origin** : Summon the Imp Army to destroy you.
+Imp Overlords will drop a Pearl or Irradiant Pearl once defeated
-- Spirit
+- **Spirit** : Characters (both players and enemies) run faster at lower health.
 ### Equipment
-- Drone Repair Kit
+- **Drone Repair Kit** : Heals all drones you own as well as applying a regeneration buff.
-- Instant Minefield
+- **Instant Minefield** : Drop mines that are quickly fully armed upon landing.
 ### Tier 1
-- Mortar Tube
+- **Mortar Tube** : Launch a mortar.
+Classic.
 ### Tier 2
-- Arms Race
+- **Arms Race** : All drones you own will launch a missile or a mortar, or both.
-- Dead Man's Foot
+- **Dead Man's Foot** : Throw a mine upon taking *serious damage* that inflicts poison upon exploding.
-- Panic Mines
+- **Panic Mines** : Throw a mine upon taking *serious damage* that inflicts damage.
 ### Tier 3
-- AtG Missile Mk.
-2
+- **AtG Missile Mk.
+2** : AtG Missile Mk.
+1 but better.
-- Thallium
+- **Thallium** : Chance to inflict poison on enemies based on their own damage.

 ## Contact
 - Issue Page: https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/issues